Published by Carl Hedinger. Last Updated on October 25, 2023.

 - Devouring amazing meals at the city’s restaurants and breweries.

-- Visiting outdoor spots like the WNC Nature Center and the North Carolina Arboretum.
+- Visiting outdoor and family-friendly spots like the WNC Nature Center and the North Carolina Arboretum.

 More Chimney Rock NC Things to Do (Travel Guides)